 Transfer credit Policies for Students Coming into the Practical Nursing Program from an Accredited RN program: Transfer credits are no longer accepted.
 Program curriculum and hours vary in each nursing program, therefore transfer of credit is prohibited.

 Students who were previously unsuccessful or terminated may be allowed to return to the program once and if space allows.
 Returning students are not guaranteed a position in the following year’s program.
 Students must submit a letter to the Health Occupation Coordinator or CTE Coordinator detailing why they were unsuccessful as well as an action plan going forward outlining how they will be successful in the program.

 Withdrawal or Dismissal Policy

 It sometimes becomes necessary for a student to withdraw from a program, due to an extenuating circumstance arising from medical, personal, financial or other acceptable reason.
-Withdrawing students will be responsible for program costs and are subject to the Tuition Refund Policy and Return to Title IV Policy outlined in the Center for Career and Community Education Student Handbook.
+Withdrawing students will be responsible for program costs and are subject to the Tuition Refund Policy and Return to Title IV Policy outlined in the Center for Instruction, Technology & Innovation Student Handbook.
 Students wishing to withdraw must complete the following steps: